charanrajh/Image_Cipher/README.md

 "pip install pycrypto" - This is a collection of both secure hash functions (such as SHA256 and RIPEMD160), and various encryption algorithms (AES, DES, RSA, ElGamal, etc.).

-"sudo apt-get install python-PIL" or "pip install pillow" - the Image module provides a class with the same name which is used to represent a PIL image.
+"pip install PIL" - Python Image Library, the Image module provides a class with the same name which is used to represent a PIL image.
 The module also provides a number of factory functions, including functions to load images from files, and to create new images